 Color

 A light-colored shemagh is recommended if you plan to use it in warm and sunny weather.
-Choose darker colors like black or red if you plan to use them during cold and cloudy weather.
-Be careful in using a shemagh when visiting Arab countries or wearing one to make a political statement.
+If you plan to use it during cold and cloudy weather, choose darker colors like black or red.
+Be careful in using a shemagh in visiting Arab countries or if you wish to wear one to make a political statement.

 Comfort